SemsProject/CombineArchiveWeb/Api.md

 The share and import API allows the user to use simple links to share a workspace or import an archive form another webserver.

 ### Import an archive
-To import a !CombineArchive from a remote location, the //user// simple has to call following URL.
+To import a CombineArchive from a remote location, the *user* simple has to call following URL.
 In case of an error the web interface will show a simple text hint, otherwise the user gets redirected to his workspace.

 ```
 http://cat.web/rest/import?remote=REMOTEURL&name=NAME&type=TYPE
 ```

-**REMOTEURL** specifies the URL to the archive [None](BR) **NAME** is the name, which is displayed in the web interface.
-This filed is //optional//.
+* **REMOTEURL** specifies the URL to the archive
+* **NAME** is the name, which is displayed in the web interface.
+This filed is *optional*.
 If not given the application tries to guess a name.
-[None](BR)
-**TYPE** defines which kind of source you want to import.
-The default value is //HTTP//.
+* **TYPE** defines which kind of source you want to import.
+The default value is *HTTP*.

 Possible types:
   - **HTTP**
-  - **GIT** to clone a GIT repository eg. from !GitHub or the !CellMl project
+  - **GIT** to clone a GIT repository eg. from GitHub or the CellMl project

 #### Advanced Import
-It is also possible to //POST// a json String to the end point, to utelize more advanced import features.
+It is also possible to *POST* a json String to the end point, to utelize more advanced import features.
 Whereby the endpoint URL is the same, the /Content-Type should be either `application/json` or `multipart/form-data`.
 When using the multipart request it is also possible to upload an archive as well as files, which should be packed into the !CombineArchive.
 However it is mandatory to send a json string following these pattern:

 ```json
 {